 Maui No Ka Oi.
 You’ll hear this local boast many times.
-And, indeed, visitors think Maui’s the best too, for about 2.5 million of them came last year.
+And, indeed, visitors think Maui’s the best too.
+About 2.7 million of them came last year.
 Maui has topped the Conde Nast Traveler’s list of Best Islands in the U.S. for more than two decades in a row.
-In the 2015 Readers’ Choice Awards, Maui scored higher than any other destination.

 No wonder.
 Maui’s gifts are many — 81 beaches, four manicured resorts, 14 golf courses, a 10,000-foot volcano, half the world’s population of humpback whales and more than 750 species of reef fish.
-Vacationers play on, under and over the sea, hike, bike, explore cultural sites and shop.
+Vacationers play on, under and over the sea.
+They hike, bike, shop and explore cultural sites.
 Museums, historic churches, funky towns and farms all beckon for attention.
-We’re taking in all of Maui Nui, which includes Moloka‘i and Lana‘i as well as Hawaii’s second largest, and the country’s most popular island.
+We’re covering all of Maui Nui, which includes Moloka‘i and Lana‘i, as well as Hawaii’s second largest island.

 We’ll tell you how to make smart choices with a Vacation Planner 101, giving you the low-down on various island areas, where to stay to meet your budget and interests and how to get from point A to B.